Volume 4, Issue 1 - 3 Articles

 Journal of Engineering Research and Sciences, Volume 4, Issue 1, Page # 1-7, 2025; DOI: 10.55708/js0401001

-((This article belongs to the Special Issue Special Issue on Multidisciplinary Sciences and Advanced Technology 2024 & Computer Science and Information Technology: Software Engineering – Computer Science (SEC))
+(This article belongs to the Special Issue on SP5 (Special Issue on Multidisciplinary Sciences and Advanced Technology 2024) and the Section Software Engineering – Computer Science (SEC))

 by Ryota Kuzuki, Mitsuhiro Kohara, Noboru Kizuki, Satoshi Yoshida, Yuta Nezasa and Yuki Tsuji